JSFoundation/TAC/Project-Lifecycle.md

 * Existing IP Policy and relevant intellectual property (trademarks, domain names, etc).
 * List of initial Project Collaborators and Maintainers.
-* List of potential CB member(s) if forming or joining an existing CB.
 * List of initial Working Groups, if any.
 * Prior to being admitted, the project must include:
  * [CLA][]